ModProg/derive-where/README.md

 struct Example<T: Trait>(T::Type);
 ```

-This will bind implementation for `Example` to `T::Type: Super`.
-Any
-combination of options listed here can be used to satisfy a specific
+Any combination of options listed here can be used to satisfy a
-constrain.

-It is also possible to use two separate constrain specification when
+specific constrain.
+It is also possible to use multiple separate
-required:
+constrain specifications when required:

 ```rust
 #[derive(DeriveWhere)]